imronuke/ADPRES/README.md

 * [NEACRP 3D PWR Core transient](https://www.oecd-nea.org/science/docs/1991/neacrp-l-1991-335.pdf) bechmark.
 PWR transient benchmark with TH feedbacks.
 Inputs and the coressponding outputs are located in [this folder](https://github.com/imronuke/ADPRES/tree/master/smpl/NEACRP_TRANS)

 ## What to do next
 Anyone wants to provide contribution is very welcome.
 Credits are given no matter how small his/her contribution.
-Here are the jobs list for future developments
+Here are the job list for future developments
 - [ ] Develop subroutine for pin power reconstrurution or "dehomogenization"
 - [ ] Develop ADPRES to solve hexagonal geometry reactor problems (or might be used further for Molten Salt Reactor analysis with new transient module)
 - [ ] Develop subroutine for decay heat calculation